freeCodeCamp/guide/src/pages/react/component/index.md

 ---
 ## React - Components

-Components are reusable in react.js you can injecting value into props like this example bellow :
+Components are reusable in react.js.
+You can inject value into props as given below :

 ```jsx